 Students living in HUB are connected at home and on campus.
 They wake up in the heart of campus and can walk indoors in five minutes or less to class, coffee shops and restaurants, lounge or public transit.

-HUB residents learn a lot from their roommates who are from all over the world and range from first year students to grad students.
+HUB residents learn a lot from their roommates who are from all over the world and range from upper-year undergraduates to grad students.
 Wherever you’re at or wherever you’re headed, you can find a place in HUB to call home.
 In a mall full of people, shops, support and activities, HUB has it all!

 CLICK ON THE TITLE BELOW FOR MORE INFORMATION.

 HUB is a unique residence located in the high traffic campus shopping mall.
-Residence units are accessed through staircases leading to the mall, which are publicly accessible 24/7
+Residence units are accessed through staircases leading to the mall.

 WHO LIVES HERE: Upper-year undergraduate and graduate students.